 - At Canada Place terminal, the port's cruise business generates (in direct economic activity) an average of USD 3 million per visiting vessel.
 Ship types vary from large and mainstream to top-luxury and small expedition vessels.

 - Available since 2009, Canada Place terminal's shore-to-ship power capabilities reduce significantly the amount of greenhouse gas emissions generated by visiting vessels.
 The new technology allows docked cruise ships to shut down completely their diesel engines and connect to BC Hydro’s electrical grid for all the needed onboard electrical power while berthed.
 The volume of reduced emissions per year is over 2200 tons.
+Approx 40% of all cruise vessels visiting the port are shorepower enabled.
+As incentives for using shorepower, the port offers 50% reduction in harbour dues.

 - In 2010, the port was visited by around 600,000 cruise ship tourists.